wolfrick/Interview-Preparations/README.md

 > During my tenure in XYZ company, I felt a need for change as my techstack and job satisfaction was not enough.
 I started preparing, and got a offer from JKL company.

 After all that, you reason them, why are you switching and why this company, or say something about your plans.
 > Now I am looking for a change as I feel my knowledge is not being utilized and work is not challenging enough.
-I think I will get enough challenging work
+I think I will get enough challenging work in GHJ.

+### Technical interview starts
-Interviewer will ask you a question that can be specific, or underspecified
+Interviewer will ask you a question that can be specific, or underspecified. *** Always think out loud, tell them everything you are thinking. ***

+#### Clarification Phase
+First thing you need to do is repeat question once.
+Write some test cases, very basic, only 2 to 3 and solve them manually and get them confirmed with interviewer.
+This will ensure that you understood the question completely.
+Ask interviewer if they have any specific test case to consider.
+Ask for any limitations/requirements they have in mind.

+#### Thinking Phase
+After this, first you need to think of a solution, check how much time complexity it has, and discuss the same with the interviewer.
+Once it is done, try to optimize it in terms of space and time.

+#### Now you have a solution.
+What to do next?
+1. Try to do dry runs on some examples.
+2. Try to test against corner cases.
+3. Think what will happen for an empty input.
+4. Think what will happen for null input.
+5. Check for